Archive for August 1940

 Thursday 15 August 1940

 Decisive raids by German aircraft during their most intensive period of the battle to date.
 Seventy-five aircraft are lost during the day with airfields as their main targets.
 Night: Little activity.
 Weather: High pressure giving fine, warm weather although some cloud remained in the Channel area.
-Main Activity: In Britain the early hours seemed quiet […]
+On Thursday, 15 August 1940, the Luftwaffe launched its […]

 Read more